 a) A person may nominate himself or herself or any other eligible M.Y.F.A member.

-b) Nominations will be accepted for a period of two weeks.
+b) Nominations will be accepted for a period of 10 days.

 f) Each team may only have one person on the board per year.

 Section 2: Elections and Voting

 a) Every team has one membership vote in electing the M.Y.F.A.
 Officials.
 Existing Officers also have one vote each in elections.
 Officers do not have to be affiliated with a team, but must have working knowledge of the Mustang Youth Football program.